microsoft/Kusto-Query-Language/doc/activity-metrics-plugin.md

 ---
 title: activity_metrics plugin - Azure Data Explorer
-description: This article describes activity_metrics plugin in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the activity_metrics plugin to calculate activity metrics using the current time window compared to the previous window. ms.reviewer: alexans ms.topic: reference ms.date: 09/20/2022
 ---
 # activity_metrics plugin

-Calculates useful activity metrics based on the current period window compared to the previous period window.
-The metrics include distinct count values, distinct count of new values, retention rate, and churn rate.
+Calculates useful metrics that include distinct count values, distinct count of new values, retention rate, and churn rate.
 This plugin is different from [activity_counts_metrics plugin](activity-counts-metrics-plugin.md) in which every time window is compared to *all* previous time windows.

 ```kusto
 T | evaluate activity_metrics(id, datetime_column, startofday(ago(30d)), startofday(now()), 1d, dim1, dim2, dim3)